-This 8 day around Iceland ring road tour is a great option for those who want to make the most of their stay in Iceland and experience best of everything.
-Apart from all the spectacular locations that will be visited around the island there will be a possibility to be able to spot the Northern Lights from late August until April.
+This 8 day around the Iceland ‘Ring Road’ tour is a great option for those who want to make the most of their stay in Iceland and experience the best of everything this beautiful country has to offer.
+As well as all the spectacular locations you’ll visit there will also be a possibility to be able to spot the Northern Lights from late August until April.

-During the summer months, when the arctic midnight sun reigns, puffins might be spotted along the coastline.
-And in the East, we might cross paths with reindeer if we are lucky.
+During the summer months, when the midnight sun reigns, puffins might be spotted along the coastline.
+And in the East, we might cross paths with reindeer if we’re lucky.

-In September, if time is on our site, we will take some time to visit a sheep round-up somewhere in the country site.
+In September, if time is on our side, we’ll take some time to visit a sheep round-up somewhere in the country side.

 During the winter we will extend our glacier hike with a visit to an ice cave.